Groundhog Day Cookies

 4) Remove from heat and add:

 4) Add 3 Cups of Oatmeal (Quick or 1 minute Oats) and stir until combined.
+Be sure to use Quick as your oatmeal type, since these cookies are not baked.

 5) Use a cookie scoop (or spoon) and place on a wax paper lined tray.